-Thirty years ago Audemars Piguet revealed world’s first ultra-thin self-winding perpetual calendar watch.
-This year, the Swiss watch manufacture presented its special anniversary edition Jules Audemars 30th Anniversary Perpetual Calendar (Ref.
+Thirty years ago, Audemars Piguet revealed world’s first ultra-thin self-winding perpetual calendar.
+This year, the Manufacture presented its special anniversary edition Jules Audemars 30th Anniversary Perpetual Calendar (Ref.
 26000PT.OO.D028CR.01).

-Limited to only 90 examples that can be produced each year, this wonderful wristwatch features their Caliber 2120/2802.
+Limited to only 90 examples that can be produced each year, this wonderful wristwatch features the self-winding Caliber 2120/2802.
 Being a version of the iconic Caliber 920 that Jaeger-LeCoultre manufactures for Audemars Piguet, Patek Philippe, and Vacheron Constantin, it is just 4 millimeters thick.

 Yes, you can find thinner automatic movements on the market, but most of them will offer you a less spectacular micro-rotor design and the list of their functions will be significantly shorter.

-Company says that the watch’s perpetual calendar will not require correction before March 1st, 2100 meaning that even your grandson won’t have to bother every four years with these annoying leap-year cycles.
+The company says that the perpetual calendar will not require correction before March 1st, 2100 meaning that even your grandson won’t have to bother every four years with these annoying leap-year cycles.

 Like it always the cases with any perpetual calendar, the timekeeper’s face is overloaded with information looking like a dashboard in the cockpit of a bomber plane.

-While the pair of sub-dials at 3 and 9 o’clock that indicate date and day of week respectively are clean and easy to read, the sub-dials at 6 and 12 o’clock are not that easy to deal with.
+While the pair of sub-dials at 3 and 9 o’clock that indicate the date and the day of the week respectively are clean and easy to read, the sub-dials at 6 and 12 o’clock are not that easy to deal with.

-Besides the usual moonphase indicator, the display at 6 o’clock also shows a scale for the moon-month, while the sub-dial at 12 o’clock has a pair of hands, the longer indicating current month and the shorter indicating leap years.
+Besides the usual moon phase indicator, the display at 6 o’clock also shows a scale for the moon-month, while the sub-dial at 12 o’clock has a pair of hands, the longer indicating the current month and the shorter indicating leap years.

-On the other hand, the design of the sub-dials is quite logical: you can easily read the most important data (current day and date, as well as time,) while the moonphase and leap year indicators are here more for esthetic and technical purposes.
+On the other hand, the layout of the sub-dials is logical: you can easily read the most important data (current day and date, as well as time,) while the moon phase and leap year indicators are here more for esthetic and technical purposes.

-It would be logical, too, that the leap year would be printed in the same red color as the smaller hand, but (possibly trying to preserve the monochromatic pattern of the dial) AP’s designers decided to print them in the same white as the rest of the numerals and abbreviations.
+It would be logical, too, that the leap year would be printed in the same red color as the smaller hand, but (possibly trying to preserve the monochromatic pattern) AP’s designers decided to print them in the same white as the rest of the numerals and abbreviations.

-Well, the watch still looks quite legible and, once you get used to it, won’t require unnecessary effort to read all the presented data with a short glance.
+Well, the dial is still legible and, once you get used to it, won’t require unnecessary effort to read all the presented data with a single short glance.